ebudai/Ronin.net/docs/spec/lexical-analysis.md

 The lexer uses the following order of token types in its attempt to satisfy one of their requirements:

 1. ***whitespace***
+    - Primarily used to separate tokens, and do not participate in grammatical analysis.
 1. ***comment***
+    - Intended for maintainer edification, does not participate in grammatical analysis.
+    - Multiline comments can be nested provided they are balanced.
 1. ***literal***
     1. ***character***
+        - All characters are UTF-8.
     1. ***date***
     1. ***time***
+    1. ***moment***
+        - for timezones see https://www.iana.org/time-zones or https://en.wikipedia.org/wiki/List_of_tz_database_time_zones
     1. ***currency***
     1. ***numeric***
     1. ***text***
+        - All text is UTF-8
     1. ***url***
+        - **domain** conforms to *IDNA2008* (see https://www.rfc-editor.org/info/rfc5892)
+        - as the terminal `;` is a valid character in the **domain**, if the value of the url ends with `;`, it is not considered part of the domain and is instead interpreted as a statement terminator.
+        - **version** is interpreted as *semver* with wildcards as default values.
+Omitting version will default to the latest available.
 1. ***symbol***
     1. *interval*
     1. ***punctuation***